-- Writing a CUDA code from scratch - When to use CUDA, as opposed to MPI, OpenMP, pthreads, ...? - When the bulk of computations can be done in a data parallel fashion, with the number of parallel independent threads ~1000 (the more, the better) - When the code will be very fine-grained (very short alternating computation and communication episodes) - When you can program in C/C++ (Fortran CUDA is not provided by NVIDIA) - When the expected speedup more than compensates for the scarcity and/or higher cost of GPU resources (should probably be >10 to make a sense)
+- Writing a CUDA code from scratch - When to use CUDA, as opposed to MPI, OpenMP, pthreads, ... ? - When the bulk of computations can be done in a data parallel fashion, with the number of parallel independent threads ~1000 (the more, the better) - When the code will be very fine-grained (very short alternating computation and communication episodes) - When you can program in C/C++ (Fortran CUDA is not provided by NVIDIA but now provided by PGI) - When the expected speedup more than compensates for the scarcity and/or higher cost of GPU resources (should probably be >20 to make a sense)